SAP-archive/i40-aas/docs/markdown/onboarding-skill.md

 - To run coverage with integration tests: `npm run coverage-with-integration` To cleanup the message broker `.\integration-test-teardown`

-# Writing you own skill
+# Writing your own skill

 You may use the onboarding skill as a template to write your own skill.